 Abuse can take many forms, including:

 - Sexual abuse such as forcing someone to have sex

 - Emotional abuse such as putting the person down or trying to control the person’s actions

 Any abuse is bad.
-There is no such thing as “deserving it” or “asking for it”
+There is no such thing as “deserving it” or

 Both women and men can be the victims of violent relationships.
 Conflicts are okay.
 Violence is never okay.
 Sometimes couples have disagreements and arguments.
 That’s okay and is a normal part of relationships.
 But if your arguments turn hurtful or violent, your relationship might be abusive.